- SAP has introduced a lot of terminology around S/4HANA, much of it confusing to SAP customers.

 - The “S” is supposed to stand for simple.

-- “4” being what would follow “3” as in R/3.
+- “4” is what would follow “3” as in R/3.
 So this would translate to “Simple 4rth major incarnation of the SAP ERP system.”

 - HANA is the database